TallKite/linnstrument-firmware/README.md

 Besides transposing via the anchor note, each split can be transposed by edosteps via the Octave/Transpose screen. *Details: When the notes per octave is greater than 12, the screen shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
 A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but only 2 edosteps for 16edo.*

 It's possible to stretch the octave or even create non-octave scales like Bohlen-Pierce. *Details: The octave is really the equave, the interval of equivalence.
 It's defined as twelve 12edo semitones plus zero cents.
-Redefine it by swiping on Equave Semitones (1 to 48) and/or Equave Cents (-60 to 60).*
+Redefine it by swiping on Equave Semitones (1 to 36) and/or Equave Stretch (-60 to 60).*

 MicroLinn can be set to 12edo.
 MicroLinn's 12edo has two advantages over the standard, non-microLinn 12edo.
 It can be stretched and/or detuned, plus you can have multi-colored note lights.